-With the Nintendo Switch 2 out in the wild for more than six months now, we’ve had plenty of time to check out the biggest games that have made it largely attractive for the average gamer.
-Overall, we’d say we’re quite impressed by Nintendo’s first-party kick-off and a fair number of third-party releases, but coming up with a list of the best Switch 2 games to play right now hasn’t been easy.
+With the Nintendo Switch 2 now approaching its second year out in the wild, we’ve had plenty of time to check out the biggest games that have made it largely attractive for the average gamer.
+Overall, we’d say we’re quite impressed by Nintendo’s first-party efforts and a fair number of third-party releases, but coming up with a solid list of the best Switch 2 games to play right now hasn’t been easy.

 This is positive, actually, as the big ‘problem’ is that, so far, many developers have taken the ports and upgrades very seriously, pushing the hardware to its limits in many cases and making good use of its hybrid form factor and the extra control options.
-Thus, reducing our favourite Switch 2 games to just 10 entries has been tricky to say the least.
-We’d love to include more notable picks, but we don’t want this article to be a chore to read through.
+Thus, reducing our current favourite Switch 2 games to just 10 entries has been tricky to say the least.
+We’d love to include more notable picks, but we really don’t want it to become a chore to read through.

 Needless to say, we’ll keep this list up-to-date with the hottest Switch 2 video games releasing in 2026 and beyond, but we can confidently say that even its limited launch-era lineup has made us hopeful about the console’s future and its surprising capabilities to punch above its weight.